-The midterm test will take place online and will most likely take place after Reading Week.
+The midterm test will take place in person in February or early March.
 The exact date and time will be scheduled by the Registrar shortly after classes begin.
-As such, please be prepared to write the midterm test any time after Reading Week, including in the evenings and on Saturdays.
+As such, please be prepared to write the midterm test any time in February or early March, including in the evenings and on Saturdays.

-The midterm test will consist of multiple-choice questions (with answer choices A through E).
-It will cover material from Modules 4, 10, 11, and 12, as well as any lectures on those chapters.
+The midterm test will consist of multiple-choice questions.
+It will cover material from Chapters 7, 10, 11, and 12, as well as any lectures on those chapters.